 David Orden is a professor of Agricultural and Applied Economics at Virginia Polytechnic Institute and State University.
 From 2007 to 2021 he held the position of Director of the Global Issues Initiative (GII) in the university’s Institute for Society, Culture and Environment (ISCE).
 From 2003 to 2016 he held a joint appointment as Senior Research Fellow at the International Food Policy Research Institute (IFPRI).

 Professor Orden is engaged in research and public policy education programs on the economics and political economy of agricultural support policies, international trade negotiations, and technical barriers to trade.
 He has been a Visiting Fellow at the University of New South Wales in Australia (1990), chairman of the International Agricultural Trade Research Consortium (1996-1998), and Visiting Professor at Stanford University (1998-99).
-He is an author or editor of five books, including the award-winning Policy Reform in American Agriculture: Analysis and Prognosis (1999) and Agricultural Domestic Support under the WTO: Experience and Prospects (2022, in press)
+He is the author or editor of five books, including the award-winning Policy Reform in American Agriculture: Analysis and Prognosis (1999) and Agricultural Domestic Support under the WTO: Experience and Prospects (2023).

 During 2011-2016, Professor Orden served as director of capacity strengthening for the IFPRI Pakistan Strategy Support Program which funded and mentored 71 competitively-selected research projects at Pakistani universities.
 He is a founding member of the Research Advisory Committee of the follow-up social sciences grants program Research for Social Transformation and Advancement (RASTA) launched in 2020 by Pakistan’s Ministry of Planning, Development and Special Initiatives.

 M.S., Virginia Polytechnic Institute and State University (Virginia Tech), 1977, Agricultural Economics

 B.S., Cornell University, 1971, Agricultural Economics